mig-hub/fragment/README.md

 Its main purpose is to create fragments of HTML (hence the name), but is perfectly suited for building full pages.

-In essence, Fragment works more or less like any builder except that the code is reduce to the minimum.
-Instead of trying to be universal, I would rather keep the code as simple as possible and concentrate on small problems I have everyday when trying to write HTML via Ruby.
+In essence, Fragment works more or less like any builder.

 First, how to install:

-    sudo gem install fragment
+    gem install fragment

 Then you can require Fragment and use it that way: